 If you haven’t started video marketing yet, now is the time.
 With the effectiveness of traditional marketing dwindling and the popularity of video skyrocketing, video marketing has become a must-have for every business.

-In this in-depth guide, we’ll explain all the key concepts you need to become an expert, regardless of your skills and background.
+In this in-depth guide, we explain the best video marketing strategies and all the key concepts you need to start using video for marketing today — regardless of your skills and background.

-If you’re new to video marketing, start at the beginning and work your way through to the end.
+If you’re new to video marketing, start at the beginning of this guide and work your way through to the end.
 If you’re here to hone your skills, pick and choose the sections that are right for you.

 What is video marketing and why do it?